Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 An Entire Immune System in a Food

-I often remark about how wildly intelligent the human body is by design, and the production of colostrum may be the most magical thing of all the magical things the human body does.
+I often remark about how wildly intelligent the human body is by design, and the production of colostrum may be the most magical thing of all the magical things the human body does, and is capable of.

 When a baby is born, it has no immune system of its own, as it’s just spent the last nine months relying on its mother’s immune system essentially.